Symptoms of chronic inflammation of the appendix. What is chronic appendicitis and how to treat it? Can appendicitis be chronic?

 • Carbonated drinks that contribute to the formation of flatulence in the body;

-Approved Products
+Authorized Products

 • Zucchini and pumpkin;

-• chicken broth;
+• Chicken broth;

 • Yoghurts;

-• vegetable soups;
+• Vegetable soups;

-• Teas, kissels, compotes.
+• Teas, jelly, compotes.

 Treatment of chronic appendicitis

-Help of folk remedies
+Help from folk remedies

 1. Wheat.